MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/ServerManager/Get-WindowsFeature.md

 Add the `ComputerName` parameter to specify the target computer you want to use to mount the VHD.
 If the `ComputerName` parameter is not specified, then the local computer is used.
 The computer that you are using to mount the VHD must be running Windows Server.
-Any local path, such as D:\myFolder, that is specified by using this parameter is always relative to the target computer.
+Any local path, such as `D:\myFolder`, that is specified by using this parameter is always relative to the target computer.

 ```yaml